phillmv/okayfail.com/source/2012/modern-js-server-side-rendering.html.markdown

 ---
 layout: post
 occurred_at: 2012-08-03
-title: Modern Javascript and Server-Side Rendering
+subject: Modern Javascript and Server-Side Rendering
 ---